Tony Kornheiser

-Anthony Irwin Kornheiser (/ˈkɔrnhaɪzər/; born July 13, 1948) is an American television sports talk show host and former sportswriter and columnist.
+Anthony Irwin Kornheiser (/ˈkɔrnhaɪzər/; born July 13, 1948) is an American television sports talk show host, podcaster, and former sportswriter and columnist.
 Kornheiser is best known for his endeavors in three forms of media: as a writer for The Washington Post from 1979 to 2008, as a co-host of ESPN's Emmy Award-winning sports debate show Pardon the Interruption since 2001, and as the host of The Tony Kornheiser Show, a radio show and podcast.
 Longtime ESPN executive John Walsh once declared that "in the history of sports media, [Kornheiser] is the most multitalented person ever."

 Early life

 Kornheiser was born in New York City and raised in nearby Lynbrook.
 He was the only child of Estelle (née Rosenthal; 1915–1978) and Ira Kornheiser (1910–2000).
 His father was a dress cutter.
-During his youth, Kornheiser spent his summers at Camp Keeyumah in Pennsylvania.
+During his youth, Kornheiser spent his summers at Camp Keeyumah in Orson, Pennsylvania.
 One of his counselors was future NCAA and NBA basketball coach Larry Brown.
 Kornheiser attended George W. Hewlett High School, where he was the sports editor of the school newspaper.
 He graduated in 1965.

 After high school, Kornheiser went to Harpur College (now Binghamton University), where he majored in English literature and began his journalism career at the Colonial News (now called Pipe Dream).
 He graduated with a Bachelor of Arts in 1970.
 Kornheiser has frequently spoken positively of his college years.
 For a brief period of time after college, he worked with children with disabilities.